You want smart political talk without the meltdowns?

 What a voice.

-But there were trolls.
+But they were trolls.

 Most people actually found it funny.

-So the social media polling is in, and they like the conch selections as far as the music is concerned.
+So the social media polling is in and they like the conch selections as far as the music is concerned.

 Anyway.